JenabB/react-note/README.md

 4. Add sort function in shop & invoice
 5. Update and delete API
 6. Prevent empty input
+7. Handle token expired

+## 2021 May 18

+1. change color to bg-blue-700
+2. change model photo to illustration
+3.

 ## 2021 May 17

 1. Change endpoint
 2. Optimize code
+3. Change color to blue
+4. Using illustration from Undaw.co

 ## 2021 May 16